Graph Neural Networks are Inherently Good Generalizers: Insights by Bridging GNNs and MLPs: Introduction

-As mentioned above, our empirical finding narrows down many difference factors between MLPs and GNNs to a key one that attributes to their performance gap, i.e., improvement in generalizability due to the change in network architecture.
-Then, a natural question arises: `Why this is the case and what kind of inductive bias is injected when extending MLP to PMLP?'.
-In this work, we take an initial step towards answering this question with the \emph{following insights and theoretical contributions:}
+As mentioned above, our empirical finding narrows down many different factors between MLPs and GNNs to a key one that attributes to their performance gap, i.e., improvement in generalizability due to the change in network architecture.
+Then, a natural question arises: ``Why this is the case and how does the GNN architecture (in testing) helps the model to generalize?".
+We take an initial step towards answering this question:

-\textbf{$\circ$\;Comparing MLP, PMLP and GNN at infinite width limit.\;} We compare MLP, PMLP, and GNN in the \emph{Neural Tangent Kernel} (NTK) regime~\citep{jacot2018neural}, where models are over-parameterized and gradient descent finds the global optima.
+\textbf{$\circ$\;Comparison of three classes of models in NTK regime.\;} We compare MLP, PMLP, and GNN in the \emph{Neural Tangent Kernel} (NTK) regime~\citep{jacot2018neural}, where models are over-parameterized and gradient descent finds the global optima.
 From this perspective, the distinction of PMLP and MLP is rooted in the change of NTK \emph{feature map} determined by model architecture while fixing their minimum RKHS-norm solutions (Proposition~\ref{prop1}).
-We also derive the explicit formula for computing the feature map for PMLP/GNN by extending the definition of \emph{Graph Neural Tangent Kernel} (GNTK)~\citep{du2019graph} to the node regression setting (Lemma~\ref{lemma3}).
+For deeper investigation, we extend the definition of \emph{Graph Neural Tangent Kernel} (GNTK)~\citep{du2019graph} to node-level tasks (Lemma~\ref{lemma3}), and derive the explicit formula for computing the feature map of a two-layer GNN.

-\textbf{$\circ$\;PMLPs are more likely to generalize OOD nodes.\;} We consider an important (yet overlooked) aspect of generalization analysis, i.e., \emph{extrapolation} behavior for Out-of-Distribution (OOD) testing samples~\citep{xu2021neural}, and reveal that alike MLP, PMLP eventually converges to a linear function as the testing sample increasingly departs from the training data support (Theorem~\ref{thm4}).
-Nevertheless, its convergence rate is smaller than that of MLP by a factor related to node degrees and features' cosine similarity (Theorem~\ref{thm5}).
-That is, PMLP is more tolerant to OOD samples and thus has larger potential to generalize near the training data support, which is illustrated in in Fig.~\ref{fig_frame}(d).
+\textbf{$\circ$\;Generalization analysis for GNNs.\;} We consider an important aspect of generalization analysis, i.e., \emph{extrapolation} for Out-of-Distribution (OoD) testing samples~\citep{xu2021neural} where testing node features become increasingly outside the training data support.
+Particularly, we reveal that alike MLP, both PMLP and GNN eventually converge to linear functions when testing samples are infinitely far away from the training data support (Theorem~\ref{thm4}).
+Nevertheless, their convergence rates are smaller than that of MLP by a factor related to node degrees and features' cosine similarity (Theorem~\ref{thm5}), which indicates both PMLP and GNN are more tolerant to OoD samples and thus have larger potential to generalize near the training data support (which is often the real-world case).
+We provide an illustration in Fig.~\ref{fig_frame}(d).